RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4600-Evaluation-Board/Quickstart/README.md

 />

 :::tip 📝 NOTE
-You still have to connect the micro usb cable to the RAK4600 Evaluation Board to power the board.
+You still have to connect the micro USB cable to the RAK4600 Evaluation Board to power the board.
 :::

 ## Configuring RAK4600